 Fancy colour diamonds

-I first became aware of fancy colour diamonds in the 1980’s a friend of mine who worked as a stone dealer showed me various shades, I was so taken with them I bought them all.
+I first became aware of fancy-coloured diamonds in the 1980s.
+A friend who worked as a stone dealer showed me various shades; I was so taken with them that I bought them all.

-Back then they weren’t really well known by the public, but I thought they were beautiful, I had various shades of pink and yellow, ranging in size from small 1.5mm to over a carat.
-I wouldn’t be able to afford to buy them today !
+Back then, they weren’t well known by the public, but I thought they were beautiful; I had various shades of pink and yellow, ranging in size from small 1.5mm to over a carat.
+I wouldn’t be able to afford to buy them today!

-In recent times they have become much beter know and well regarded, in fact the most expensive gem ever auctioned is The Pink Star diamond, 59.6 carat natural pink sold for £57.1 million at Sotheby’s in Hong Kong on March 29 2017.
+In recent times, they have become much better known and well regarded; the most expensive gem ever auctioned is The Pink Star diamond, 59.6 carats natural pink, sold for £57.1 million at Sotheby’s in Hong Kong on March 29 , 2017.
 The Pink Star was mined by De Beers in an unspecified location in Africa in 1999.
-Originally 132.5 carats as a rough diamond, Sotheby’s says it was meticulously cut and polished over a period of two years
+Originally 132.5 carats as a rough diamond, Sotheby’s says it was meticulously cut and polished over two years

-Diamonds in the normal colour range are colourless to light yellow and are described using D-to-Z colour-grading scale.
-Rare specimens come in every colour of the spectrum, including, yellow and brown, most rarely, blue, green, pink and red.
+Diamonds in the normal colour range are colourless to light yellow and are described using a D-to-Z colour-grading scale.
+Rare specimens come in every spectrum colour, including yellow and brown, most rarely, blue, green, pink and red.

 Only one in 10,000 diamonds has a fancy colour.

-As with most things rarity equals value ( not always beauty!)
-With diamonds in the normal range, value is based on the absence of colour, because colourless diamonds are the rarest.
-With fancy colour diamonds—the ones outside the normal colour range—the rarest and most valuable colours are strong pinks, blues and greens.
-In all cases, even very slight colour differences can have a big impact on value.
+As with most things, rarity equals value ( not always beauty!).
+With diamonds in the normal range, value is based on the absence of colour because colourless diamonds are the rarest.
+With fancy-coloured diamonds—the ones outside the normal colour range—the rarest and most valuable colours are intense pinks, blues, and greens.
+In all cases, even very slight colour differences can significantly impact value.

-Compared to fancy yellows and browns, diamonds with a noticeable hint of any other hue are considerably more rare.
-Even in light tones and weak saturation, as long as they show colour in the face-up position, qualify as fancy colours.
-Red, green and blue diamonds with medium to dark tones and moderate saturations are extremely rare.
+Unlike fancy yellows and browns, diamonds with a noticeable hint of any other hue are considerably rarer.
+Even in light tones and weak saturation, as long as they show colour in the face-up position, they qualify as fancy colours.
+Red, green and blue diamonds with medium to dark tones and moderate saturations are rare.

-Diamonds with red or reddish colours are extremely rare and highly valued.
-Pure pinks are the most popular, and incrediably expensive.
-I really like the pink champagne tone, I think it’s a more sophisticated colour, which is much more affordable, and looks stunning when combined with rose gold and white diamonds.
+Diamonds with red or reddish colours are scarce and highly valued.
+Pure pinks are the most popular and incredibly expensive.
+I really like the pink champagne tone.
+It’s a more sophisticated colour, much more affordable, and looks stunning when combined with rose gold and white diamonds.

-The De Beers Cullinan Blue is the largest blue diamond ever to be auctioned.
-It sold for just under £46M on April 27th this year at Sotheby’s Hong Kong – way above its £38m estimate, but just short of the Oppenheimer Blue’s £46.4m record.
+The De Beers Cullinan Blue, a true marvel, holds the title of the largest blue diamond ever to be auctioned.
+This extraordinary gem, weighing 15.10ct, fetched a staggering price of just under £46M at Sotheby’s Hong Kong on April 27th this year.
+Surpassing its £38m estimate, it fell just short of Oppenheimer Blue’s £46.4m record, further testament to its exceptional value.

 Green diamonds get their colour when radiation displaces carbon atoms from their normal positions in the crystal structure.
-This can happen naturally when diamond deposits lie near radioactive rocks, or artificially as a result of treatment by irradiation.
+This can happen naturally when diamond deposits lie near radioactive rocks or artificially as a result of treatment by irradiation.
 Fancy green diamonds are typically light in tone and low in saturation.
-Often the colour appears muted, with a greyish or brownish cast.
-The hue is generally in the yellowish green category.
-In most green diamonds, the hue is confined to the surface, and rarely extends through the entire stone.
+Often, the colour appears muted, with a greyish or brownish cast.
+The hue is generally yellowish green.
+In most green diamonds, the hue is confined to the surface and rarely extends through the entire stone.

 Brown diamonds were not typically considered for jewellery until the 1980s, when they began to appear in the production of the Argyle mines.
-The brown tone can be caused by nitrogen, or nickel impurities as well as crystal deformation
+Nitrogen, nickel impurities, and crystal deformation can cause the brown tone.

-Our queen is not the only royal to have a rare diamond collection.
-The Golden Jubilee Diamond, a 545.67 carat brown diamond, is the largest cut and faceted diamond in the world.
-And part of the Thai Crown Jewels, it outweighs the Cullinan I by 15.37 carats
+Our queen is not the sole royal to possess a rare diamond collection.
+The Golden Jubilee Diamond, a 545.67-carat brown diamond, stands as a testament to the grandeur and historical significance of these gems.
+It is the largest cut and faceted diamond in the world, a part of the Thai Crown Jewels, and outweighs the Cullinan I by an impressive 15.37 carats.

 Yellow is diamond’s second most common fancy colour.
 Yellow diamonds are sometimes marketed as “canary”.
 While this isn’t a proper grading term, it’s commonly used in the trade to describe fancy yellow diamonds.
-The yellow is caused by the presence of nitrogen, the more nitrogen the stronger the colour.
-I have some beautiful strong canary diamonds, but also think some of the paler lemon colour can be very pretty, also the stronger golden tone works well in Platinum.
+Nitrogen causes the yellow; the more nitrogen, the stronger the colour.
+I have some beautiful, strong canary diamonds, but I also think some paler lemon colours can be very pretty.
+Also, the stronger golden tone works well in Platinum.

 Until the late 1990s, there was not much demand for black diamonds.
-The colour is caused by large quantities or clouds of minute mineral inclusions such as graphite, pyrite or hematite.
-I like to use them as strings to put a pendent on, the sparkle they produce is stuning.
+Their colour is caused by large quantities or clouds of minute mineral inclusions such as graphite, pyrite, or hematite.
+I like to use them as strings to put a pendant on; the sparkle they produce is stunning.
 They look beautiful as a contrast with orange sapphires.

-With fancy colour diamonds, colour is the dominant value factor.
+Colour is the dominant value factor in fancy-coloured diamonds.
 Even diamonds with numerous inclusions that result in a low clarity grade are prized by connoisseurs if they display attractive face-up colour.
-Of course, inclusions that threaten the gem’s durability can lower a fancy colour diamond’s value significantly.
+Of course, inclusions threatening the gem’s durability can significantly lower a fancy colour diamond’s value.
 Fancy colour diamonds can exhibit colour graining, which is considered an inclusion.

 treated diamonds

-With anything of value, there is always someone trying to cut corners.
-With diamonds it involves what we call treatments.
-As a consumer, you will regularly encounter in the marketplace gems that have been treated to change their appearance.
+With anything of value, someone is always trying to cut corners.
+Diamonds involve what we call treatments.
+As a consumer, you will regularly encounter gems that have been treated to change their appearance in the marketplace.

-Because these treatments are not always apparent to the unpractised eye, and are sometimes difficult to distinguish even by experts, it is necessary and legally required for anyone selling a gem to disclose any treatment procedure a gem may have received.
-Non-disclosure of this treatment could cause a person to believe that a particular gemstone was of higher quality naturally, and therefore more valuable than it actually is.
-One added challenge is that treatments can be permanent, long lasting or short-lived under normal jewellery use.
+Because these treatments are only sometimes apparent to the unpractised eye and are sometimes difficult to distinguish even by experts, it is necessary and legally required for anyone selling a gem to disclose any treatment procedure a gem may have received.
+Non-disclosure of this treatment could cause a person to believe that a particular gemstone was naturally higher quality and, therefore, more valuable than it is.
+One added challenge is that treatments can be permanent, long-lasting or short-lived under everyday jewellery use.
 Treated gems may require special care by their owner.

 The most commonly encountered treatment of diamonds is irradiation.
-Neutron and electron radiation are the most common forms of artificial irradiation, and it is possible to induce black, green, blue green, deep yellow, orange, pink and red diamonds (often combined with a secondary step of heating, to achieve certain colours).
+Neutron and electron radiation are the most common forms of artificial irradiation, and it is possible to induce black, green, blue, deep yellow, orange, pink, and red diamonds (often combined with a secondary step of heating to achieve certain colours).

-Heating diamonds at high pressures and high temperatures (HPHT) can remove or lessen their colouration so that the gem becomes colourless.
-Other types of diamond may be transformed from brown to yellow, orangey yellow and yellowish green, or to blue colours by this process.
+Heating diamonds at high pressures and high temperatures (HPHT) is a transformative process that can remove or lessen their coloration, turning the gem into a mesmerizing colorless beauty.
+This method also has the potential to completely change the color of a diamond, as other types of diamond may be transformed from brown to yellow, orangey yellow and yellowish green, or blue colors, demonstrating the versatility and power of HPHT treatment.

-Thin-film coatings are sometimes used on diamonds to change their colour.
-Crude yet effective coatings can also include the use of permanent ink markers along the girdle surface of a diamond, causing its face–up appearance to be affected by the colour of the ink used.
+Thin-film coatings are sometimes used to change the colour of diamonds.
+Crude yet effective coatings can also include permanent ink markers along the girdle surface of a diamond, affecting its face-up appearance by the colour of the ink used.
 More modern coating methods use thin films of metal oxide.

 GDPR